ImplFerris/pico-pico/src/pico2-pinout.md

 # Raspberry Pi Pico 2 Pinout Diagram

+> [!TIP]
-> **Note:** You don't need to memorize or understand every pin right now.
+> You don't need to memorize or understand every pin right now.
 We will refer back to this section as needed while working through the exercises in this book.

 ![Raspberry Pi Pico 2 Pinout Diagram](./images/raspberry-pi-pico2-rp2350-pinout-diagram.png)